Kaikōura: 2016 Kaikōura earthquake

 On 14 November 2016, a 7.8-magnitude earthquake struck the South Island just after midnight.
 It left two people dead (one near the town and one in the adjacent Hurunui District) and triggered a small tsunami.
-One thousand tourists and hundreds of residents were stranded in Kaikōura after the earthquake cut off train and vehicle access.
-New Zealand Air Force helicopters ferried many people out of Kaikoura initially with the New Zealand navy sending HMNZS Canterbury to ferry many hundreds of tourists out.
+One thousand tourists and hundreds of residents were stranded in Kaikōura after the earthquake cut off all road and railway access.
+New Zealand Air Force helicopters flew many people out of Kaikōura and the New Zealand Navy sent HMNZS Canterbury to ferry many hundreds of tourists out.

-1700 construction workers completed two million man-hours to repair the quake-damaged route along State Highway 1 after the 2016 Kaikōura earthquake.
-It reopened on 15 December 2017.
+The Main North Line (Picton to Christchurch railway, passing through Kaikōura) was badly damaged, reopening to freight traffic only on 15 September 2017.
+The Coastal Pacific passenger service resumed once all repairs were completed in mid-2018.
+1700 construction workers completed two million man-hours to repair the quake-damaged sections of State Highway 1, and it reopened on 15 December 2017.
 The repairs included fixing almost 200 km of damaged road and a similar length of railway line.
-The repairs cost NZ$1.1 billion.
+The total cost was around NZ$1.1 billion.